paoloambrosio/paoloambrosio.github.io/_posts/2013-11-16-installing-guitarpro6-on-ubuntu-1310-saucy-64bit.md

 Don't get me wrong: I am extremely grateful to Arobas Music for providing a Linux build of their software.
 What annoys me is that with very little effort they could improve a lot the user experience.

+**UPDATE**: Tested and working with r11621 on Ubuntu 14.04 Trusty.
+I don't get the Qt error at startup anymore.